hoo-way/Oscilloscope_Based_On_MCU/README.md

 ### 2.3 Firmware Programming

-The compiled firmware is located directory Bin/, program the Hex file to EFM8 Universal Bee Starter Kit (SLSTK2000A) to make it as a oscilloscope device.
+The compiled firmware is located directory Bin/, program the Hex file to Silabs device EFM8 Universal Bee Starter Kit (SLSTK2000A) to make it as a oscilloscope device.
+See more info about from Silabs device EFM8 Universal Bee Starter Kit https://www.silabs.com/products/development-tools/mcu/8-bit/slstk2000a-efm8-universal-bee-starter-kit

 ### Connection